QuocLam-io/dailychallenger/README.md

 👉 **Microservice Authentication**: 3rd-party authentication powered by Clerk, offering seamless sign-up, sign-in, user profile management, and support for existing email addresses.

 👉 **Public Section**: Experience Daily Challenger without an account!
 The public section lets anyone try out the core challenge features, create a challenge, and see how the platform works—no sign-in required.
 Perfect for quick demos, sharing with friends, or testing the product before joining the community.

+👉 **SMS Notifications**: Get instant text message notifications when you create a new challenge!
+Powered by Surge SMS API via Supabase Edge Functions, you can optionally provide a phone number to receive reminders with your challenge emoji, title, and deadline.

 ## <a name="snippets">🕸️ Snippets</a>